 A large nerve called the tibial nerve, crosses behind your ankle on the inside of your foot and around your heel pad and into your arch, to supply sensation to the bottom of your foot and toes.
 Where the nerve passes behind the ankle, there is a tunnel between the tibia and a ligament band.
 The tunnel houses the tibial nerve as it branches into two nerves that go into the arch and forefoot.
 There is also a smaller branch that supplies sensation to the bottom of the heel.

-Sometimes this area on the inside of the ankle can become swollen, congested or scarred from overuse and injury.
+Sometimes this area on the inside of the ankle can become swollen, congested, or scarred from overuse and injury.

 What does compression do to the nerves?
 When the nerve receives increased pressure, then blood flow to the nerve decreases.
 The nerve responds with altered sensation such as tingling and numbness.
 It may become so severe that it feels as if the foot is asleep.
 Often the symptoms are worse after standing or walking when mild swelling can occur within the tarsal tunnel.
 The small muscles cramp as they lose their nerve supply.
 The heel will hurt just as in bone spurs or plantar fasciitis.

-Decompression neurolysis is also performed on other nerves of the leg if they are also affected by compression neuropathy.
+Decompression neurolysis is also performed on other nerves of the leg if they are affected by compression neuropathy.
 The nerve is identified and uncovered as they follow in their tunnels.
 The areas of compression are opened and the nerves are decompressed.
-Cysts, spurs are removed, as well as scar tissue from injuries.
+Cysts and spurs are removed, as well as scar tissue from injuries.
 A bulky dressing is applied for one week.
 Smaller dressings are then applied once a week until the incisions are healed.
 After surgery, as the sensation returns to normal, there will be varying sensations.
-If the compression as exited for many years and the nerves have degenerated or died, regeneration of the nerve fibers may take a long time.
+If the compression has existed for many years and the nerves have degenerated or died, regeneration of the nerve fibers may take a long time.

-Surgery: This surgical approach to nerve pain is delicate and should be performed only by surgeons who are specially trained, experienced and comfortable with the procedure.
+Surgery: This surgical approach to nerve pain is delicate and should be performed only by surgeons who are specially trained, experienced, and comfortable with the procedure.